Megyn Kelly Is Officially Not Coming Back To NBC

 This post was originally published on October 25, 2018.

-According to a report from TMZ, Megyn Kelly will indeed leave NBC... and could do so a cool $50 million USD richer.
+According to a report from TMZ, Megyn Kelly will indeed leave NBC... and could do so a cool $50 million dollars richer.

 Earlier this week, the controversial host of Megyn Kelly Today took to her talk show to discuss the (unfortunately all too common) use of Blackface in Halloween costumes, a practice that Kelly stated she did not consider racist "as long as you were dressing up as like a character."